 - Burns from fires caused by candles, electric decorations, fireplaces or deep-frying turkeys

 - Children choking on small parts of toys

-- Children injured while testing new bicycles, skates or skateboards, often times without a helmet
+- Children injured while testing new bicycles, skates or skateboards – often without a helmet

-“While we don’t know exactly why this is the case, possible reasons include changes in diet, alcohol consumption, increased stress and lack of attention to signs and symptoms of a heart attack,” Dr. Bansal noted.
+“While we don’t know exactly why this is the case, possible reasons include changes in diet, alcohol consumption, increased stress and lack of attention to signs and symptoms of a heart attack,” he explains.